cathig/pygame-sideways-alien-invasion-forever/README.md

-# -*- coding: utf-8 -*-
-"""
-Created on Sun Aug 30 09:54:34 2020

-@author: Cathig
-"""
 # Sideways Alien Invasion
-Welcome to Sideways Alien Invasion -- the game that never ends!
+Welcome to Sideways Alien Invasion!

 In this exercise from _Python Crash Course_ 2nd Ed (Chapter 13 p.
 272), I practiced modifying the main tutorial game -- a traditional vertical Alien Invasion -- into a horizontal game.